Harshiv-Patel/termux-jdkTools/jdk-tools/ReadMe.txt

             you can use it to generate bytecode.
 2. Convert class files to dalvik executable files i.e. ".dex" files with dx tool
 3. Run dex files with 'java' command
-Not sure whether it'll work on those  Samsung's Marshmallow ROMS.
+The java command takes care of loading classes.
+It's a wrapper for the "dalvikvm" command so you are using Android Runtime to run you code hence limitations of Android applies Not sure whether it'll work on those  Samsung's Marshmallow ROMS.
 Just a temporary toolset to use until official Open JDK 9 is available on Termux.
             -Harshiv Patel.